onehundredfeet/hmecs/README.md

     trace(jack.get(Position).x); // 5
     jack.remove(Position); // oh no!
     jack.add(new Position(1, 1)); // okay
+    jack.add(new SingletonComponent()); // Only one can be added globally at any one time

     // also somewhere should be Workflow.update call on every tick Workflow.update(1.0);